Possession of assured agricultural occupancies

 Farm workers who live in tied accommodation might have special protection under the Housing Act 1988 if their occupancy began on or after 15 January 1989.

-Possession proceedings for an assured agricultural occupancy are the same as a fully assured tenancy, with the exception that ground 16 is not available to the landlord.
+Possession proceedings for an assured agricultural occupancy are the same as a fully assured tenancy, with the exception that some grounds are not available to the landlord.

 The worker must meet certain conditions to qualify as an agricultural occupier.